rahmxd/rahmxd/README.md

  Welcome to Rahmxd's Github!
 </h1>

-Hi, my name's Rafee!
+Hi, my name is Rafee!
 As a highly motivated software developer with a passion for innovation, I have developed a strong foundation in programming, data structures, and algorithms.
-My expertise includes the MERN stack, Nodejs, Reactjs, and Java SE 8, coupled with agile methodologies, Git, and clean coding practices.
+My expertise includes the MERN stack, Node.js, React.js, and Java SE 8, coupled with agile methodologies, Git, and clean coding practices.

 I am eager to join a team of experienced developers to work on meaningful projects with real impact.
 As a quick learner, I am confident in my ability to adapt to new technologies and programming languages.
 With my commitment to delivering high-quality work on time and within budget, I am well-suited for any team.
 Let's collaborate to drive progress and achieve success!
 <br>
 <br>